 To use the internal ThinkPad modem outside the country where you purchased the computer, you must change the country name.

-- 1 In the Windows 98 desktop, click on Start. - 2 Move the cursor to Programs, ThinkPad Modem, and then click on Country Selection Utility.
+- 1 In the Windows 98 desktop, click on Start. - 2 Move the cursor to Programs and ThinkPad Modem.
+Then click on Country Selection Utility.

-The following window appear:
+The following window appears: